The Difference Between GPS and GIS

 - Potential Networking Applications of GPS (PDF): GPS technology is currently used for everything from military operations to hobbies like geocaching.
 Take a look at the state of GPS today with this report from the Cornell University Library.

 - How Does the GPS Signal Work?
-GPS utilizes two carrier frequencies to transmit information.
+GPS utilises two carrier frequencies to transmit information.
 Find out what they are and why these frequencies work the way they do.

 - GPS: The New Navigation Online Game: This game from PBS demonstrates how GPS satellites determine a location and the simple math behind the operation.
 Walk through three satellite relays to find out where you are!